Oink! (comics)

 Oink! proved somewhat controversial, with various conservative groups and a chain of newsagents branding it offensive and unsuitable for children.
 A notably controversial item was the story "Janice and John and the Parachute Jump", a parody of the Janet and John readers which appeared in issue 7, which prompted an official complaint to the Press Council.
 The Council ruled in Oink's favour (and the strip was subsequently reprinted in the comic alongside an editorial about the affair) but the negative publicity resulted in some newsagents, including WHSmith, placing it on the top shelves away from other comics, thus damaging its sales potential to its young target audience.
 An item on how the poll tax meant people owning parrots had to pay tax unless they were members of the Conservative Party was read out in the House of Commons.

 Originally a fortnightly publication, it became weekly and finally monthly and was finally wound up in November 1988 after 68 issues, though both a summer and winter special were published in 1989, and a final summer special (consisting almost entirely of reprinted material) in 1990.
-The comic's founders, Patrick Gallagher, Tony Husband and Mark Rodgers, were offered a TV deal which resulted in the show Round the Bend.
 Three Oink! strips transferred to Buster: "Weedy Willy", "Pete and his Pimple" and "Tom Thug", the latter appearing through to the comic's last issue in 1999.

+The comic's editors Patrick Gallagher, Tony Husband and Mark Rodgers, would go on to create the CITV programme Round the Bend for ITV Yorkshire and Hat Trick Productions.
+Hat Trick co-founders Jimmy Mulville and Rory McGrath would be credited as script editors on series one, alongside Geoffrey Perkins.